tyoshino/messaging-api-for-web/Non Request Response Whats Missing.md

 ## Acknowledgements

-Thanks to Roberto Peon, Ilya Grigorik for their inputs on related work.
+Thanks to Roberto Peon, Ilya Grigorik, Adam Rice, Yutaka Hirano, Domenic Denicola for their inputs on related work.

 ## References